Chingford: Urbanisation

 The area was almost entirely rural until development began in earnest in the late 19th century. forming part of the conurbation of London.
 The area was included in the Metropolitan Police District in 1840 and became part of London's postal district upon its inception in 1856, with the NE postcode area replaced with E in 1866.
 The E area was subdivided in 1917 with Chingford approximating to the southern part of E4.
 Development accelerated after World War I.

 Geography

+Scope

 The area covered by the former ancient parish and subsequent Municipal Borough of Chingford includes Chingford Green, Chingford Hatch, Chingford Mount, Friday Hill, North Chingford and South Chingford.

 The area of the parish and borough approximates to the southern part of the E4 Postal Area.
 This also roughly approximates to six Waltham Forest wards that lie north of the North Circular Road.
 The ward areas north of the North Circular also takes in Hale End and Highams Park, that were part of the parish and borough of Walthamstow.

+Physical geography

 The highest point, Pole Hill, has an elevation of 299 feet above sea level.